 What are Tight Hamstrings?

 Let’s first take a dive into what are tight hamstrings.
-The hamstring consists of a group of muscles, these muscles run up the back and to your thigh.
-Typically, when you participate in sports, such as soccer, tennis, dancing and running this can cause tightness in your hamstrings.
+The hamstring consists of a group of muscles, and these muscles run up the back and to your thigh.
+Typically, when you participate in sports, such as soccer, tennis, dancing, and running, this can cause tightness in your hamstrings.

 Don’t forget, before performing an exercise or stretch, warm-up your muscles a bit.
 Even just a walk or another activity can help warm-up.
 Please note, never stretch if you are in pain or force a stretch.
 Instead, focus on your breathing.

 Yoga Poses for Tight Hamstrings:

 Yoga stretches are a great way to deal with tight hamstrings.
 If you are attending a yoga class, be sure to mention that you have tight hamstrings.
 They might be able to modify the poses for you to help deal with them.

 - Start in a standing position.
 Then move your legs about three to four feet apart.

 - Reach your arms out parallel to the ground with your palms facing down.

 - Turn your right foot in toward the left and your left foot out 90 degrees.
 Keep your heels in line with one another.